Home » Frequently Asked Questions About Brain and Spinal Injuries

 Locked-in syndrome is the outcome when an injury to the brain stem prevents the brain from communicating with the spinal cord and the rest of the nervous system.
 Most commonly,...

-More: How Does Locked-In Syndrome Affect the Nervous System? »
+More: How Does Locked-In Syndrome Affect the Human Nervous System? »

 Doctors can run a series of tests to rule out other conditions and determine brain function to confirm a locked-in syndrome diagnosis.
 Diagnosing this condition is often difficult, and could...

-More: How Do Doctors Make a Diagnosis of Locked-In Syndrome? »
+More: How Do Medical Experts Make a Locked-In Syndrome Diagnosis? »

 Some people diagnosed with locked-in syndrome continue to feel pain and retain sensation throughout their body or in limited areas of their body.
 Every case of locked-in syndrome is different,...